openspim/openspim.github.io/µOpenSPIM.md

 2. Add at least one channel (either Software Controlled or Arduino Controlled) to the Channels list and set each channel's exposure time.
 3. Specify an Output directory.
 A metadata file of all acquisition settings will additionally be saved into the Output directory.
 4. Optionally:
-    a) Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z coordinates) or Centre of Mass (logic is only based on x, y coordinates).
+    -   Enable Anti-Drift: choose between Phase Correlation (logic is based on the 3d-stack with x, y, and z coordinates) or Centre of Mass (logic is only based on x, y coordinates).
 Note that beads surrounding the sample might affect the Anti-Drift.
-    b) Select a region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
+    -   Select a region of interest (ROI): Select a ROI with the Rectangle tool in the µManager's preview window, which will pop up when you click *Live View*.
 Then click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Apply</span>.
-    c) Enable Binning: Choose one of the binning options and press apply.
+    -   Enable Binning: Choose one of the binning options and press apply.
 5. Click <span style="color:#00FF00; background-color:#F5F5F5; font-weight:bold">Acquire</span>&nbsp;to begin the time-lapse recording.

 ## Single-View Time Lapse